jassmith/jassmith.github.com/_posts/2016-01-18-compound-animations.md

 ### Enter Xamarin.Forms.Animation ###

 The animation class provides the basis for all Xamarin.Forms animations, as well as the capacity to compound them together.
 It serves as both low level tweener and storyboard.
 A basic animation wont need to use storyboarding.
+(It is worth noting this animation can be done much more simply with RotateTo, this is here for demo purposes!)

 {% highlight C# %}
 button.Clicked += (sender, args) => {